Drilling engineer

 Major oil companies can advertise vacancies almost a year in advance, but it's also worth making speculative applications to specialist companies directly.

 In the UK, activity is currently located mainly off the east coast of England and Scotland, but exploration is also being carried out in the western approaches, the Irish Sea and west of the Shetlands.
+Alongside traditional oil and gas, there is growing crossover into geothermal drilling, carbon capture and storage (CCS) and hydrogen projects.

 Typical employers include: